-- Preparations for piles containing a corticosteroid may be advised by a doctor if there is a lot of inflammation around the piles.
+- Preparations which contain a corticosteroid for treating piles may be advised by a doctor if there is a lot of inflammation around the piles.
 Steroids reduce inflammation and may help to reduce any swelling around a haemorrhoid.
 This may help to ease itch and pain.
 You should not normally use a steroid cream or ointment for longer than one week at a time.

 - Piles of pregnancy usually settle after the birth of the child.
 Treatment is similar to the above.
 Ask your doctor for advice.

 Banding is a common treatment for grade 2 and 3 piles.
 It may also be done to treat grade 1 piles which have not settled with the measures described above (such as an increase in fibre, etc).

 This procedure is usually done by a surgeon in an outpatient clinic.
 A haemorrhoid is grasped by the surgeon with forceps or a suction device.
 A rubber band is then placed at the base of the haemorrhoid.
 This cuts off the blood supply to the haemorrhoid which then dies and drops off after a few days.
 The tissue at the base of the haemorrhoid heals with some scar tissue.

 Banding of internal piles is usually painless, as the base of the haemorrhoid originates above the anal opening in the very last part of the gut where the gut lining is not sensitive to pain.
 Up to three piles may be treated at one time using this method.